Stan Szymanowicz

 Research

-I am interested in many areas of Machine Learning - my research focuses on Computer Vision with an emphasis on 3D Vision.
-Recently, I have been exploring the intersection of 3D Computer Vision, Computer Graphics and Generative Models.
+I am interested in Computer Vision (with an emphasis on 3D), Computer Graphics and Generative Models.

 Splatter Image: Ultra-Fast Single-View 3D Reconstruction